Transformers \`a Grande Vitesse: Related work

 \section{Related work}

 Most work using neural networks for traffic forecasting in transportation networks so far has been focused on road traffic.
-These tasks typically model average speed on highways (such as the METR-LA and PEMS-BAY datasets) or traffic flow along city streets (BJF and BRF)~\cite{zhang2020spatio}; however these variables are often ill-defined in a railway context: 96.7\% of edges of our network never contain more than 4 trains simultaneously, and during peak hour over 97.3\% of edges contain no trains.
+These tasks typically model average speed on highways (such as the METR-LA and PEMS-BAY datasets) or traffic flow along city streets (BJF and BRF,~\citet{zhang2020spatio}); however these variables are often ill-defined in a railway context: 96.7\% of edges of our network never contain more than 4 trains simultaneously, and during peak hour over 97.3\% of edges contain no trains.
 Railways also introduce many constraints that don't exist for road traffic: incidents have much more propensity to completely halt flow of traffic on most one-way tracks, train spacing strongly limits traffic density, and platform occupancy constraints in stations create unavoidable congestion at specific nodes.
-The sparsity of train traffic along with the branching structure of the NRN thus make it impossible to apply approaches designed for road traffic, which have a macroscopic view of traffic in contrast with the vehicle-by-vehicle basis required for rail traffic.

-A closer task to ours is estimating single vehicle travel time within a road network~\cite{hong2020heteta, tran2020deeptrans} based on congestion information in a city's network.
+The sparsity of train traffic along with the branching structure of railway networks thus make it impossible to apply approaches designed for road traffic, which have a macroscopic view of traffic in contrast with the vehicle-by-vehicle basis required for rail traffic.
+A closer task to ours is estimating single vehicle travel time within a road network based on congestion information in a city's network~\citep{hong2020heteta, tran2020deeptrans}.
 However, the data used for inference is very different from our rail setting: congestion generally is not the determining factor for delays in rail traffic, and as outlined above is often not well-defined in our problem.

-Our work uses the transformer architecture~\cite{vaswani2017attention} to make traffic predictions, a neural network architecture based on a self-attention mechanism first proposed for machine translation.
-It has since been declined to other NLP tasks such as language modeling~\cite{devlin2019bert}; but also different domains such as computer vision tasks~\cite{han2021survey} and time series forecasting~\cite{li2019enhancing}.
-Recent work on road traffic forecasting tasks have also made use of the transformer architecture~\cite{cai2020traffic, xu2020spatialtemporal}, using attention for spatial and temporal domains.
-For the reasons outlined above, these are however not applicable to the rail domain, but validate the relevance of self-attention for spatial and temporal propagation.